WRAPUP 3-Libya rebels say they are advancing on Brega

 The rebels face numerous problems, from stalling battlefield momentum to internal splits, exposed starkly last week when military chief Abdel Fattah Younes was assassinated behind his own lines in circumstances yet to be explained.

-Near the capital, rebels control the Western Mountains south of Tripoli.
-A rebel official, Colonel Juma Ibrahim, told Reuters on Thursday his forces had set an ultimatum to the surrounded town of Tiji to surrender or face attack on Saturday.
+Near the capital, rebels also control the Western Mountains southwest of Tripoli.
+A rebel official there, Colonel Juma Ibrahim, told Reuters his forces had set an ultimatum to the surrounded town of Tiji to surrender or face attack on Saturday.